-- · expenses incurred under agreements with clinical study sites that conduct research and development activities on our behalf; - employee-related expenses, which include salaries, benefits and stock-based compensation; - laboratory vendor expenses related to the preparation and conduct of preclinical, non-clinical, and clinical studies; - · costs related to production of clinical supplies and non-clinical materials, including fees paid to contract manufacturers; - · license fees; and - facilities and other allocated expenses, which include expenses for rent and maintenance of facilities, depreciation and amortization expense and other supplies.
+- · expenses incurred under agreements with clinical study sites that conduct research and development activities on our behalf; - employee-related expenses, which include salaries, benefits and stock-based compensation; - laboratory vendor expenses related to the preparation and conduct of pre-clinical, non-clinical, and clinical studies; - costs related to production of clinical supplies and non-clinical materials, including fees paid to contract manufacturers; - license fees and milestone payments under license and collaboration agreements; and - facilities and other allocated expenses, which include expenses for rent and maintenance of facilities, information technology, depreciation and amortization expense and other supplies.

-We recognize the funds from research and development tax incentive as a reduction of research and development expense when the related research costs are incurred.
-In addition, we recognize the funds related to our Australian research and development tax incentives that are not subject to refund provisions as a reduction of research and development expense.
-The amounts are determined on a cost reimbursement basis and as the incentive is related to our research and development expenditures and is non-refundable regardless of whether any Australian tax is owed, the amounts have been recorded as a reduction of research and development expenses.
-These Australian research and development tax incentives are recognized when there is reasonable assurance that the incentive will be received, the relevant expenditure has been incurred and the amount of the consideration can be reliably measured.
+We recognize the funds from grants under government programs as a reduction of research and development expenses when the related research costs are incurred.
+In addition, we recognize the funds related to our Australian research and development tax incentive that are not subject to refund provisions as a reduction of research and development expenses.
+The amounts are determined on a cost reimbursement basis and, as the incentive is related to our research and development expenditures and is non-refundable regardless of whether any Australian tax is owed, the amounts have been recorded as a reduction of research and development expenses.
+The Australian research and development tax incentive is recognized when there is reasonable assurance that the incentive will be received, the relevant expenditure has been incurred and the amount of the consideration can be reliably measured.

-We allocate direct costs incurred to product candidates when they enter into clinical development.
-For product candidates in clinical development, we allocate research and development salaries, benefits, stock-based compensation expense and indirect costs to our product candidates on a program-specific basis, and we include these costs in the program-specific expenses.
-Program-specific expenses are unallocated when the current clinical expenses are incurred for our early stage research and drug discovery projects, our internal resources, employees and infrastructure are not tied to any one research or drug discovery project and are typically deployed across multiple projects.
-As such, we do not maintain information regarding these costs incurred for the early stage research and drug discovery programs on a project-specific basis prior to the clinical development stage.
+We allocate direct costs and indirect costs incurred to product candidates when they enter clinical development.
+For product candidates in clinical development, direct costs consist primarily of clinical, pre-clinical, and drug discovery costs, costs of supplying drug substance and drug product for use in clinical and pre-clinical studies, including clinical manufacturing costs, contract research organization fees, and other contracted services pertaining to specific clinical and pre-clinical studies.
+Indirect costs allocated to our product candidates on a program specific basis include research and development employee salaries, benefits, and stock-based compensation, and indirect overhead and other administrative support costs.
+Program-specific costs are unallocated when the clinical expenses are incurred for our early stage research and drug discovery projects, our internal resources, employees and infrastructure are not tied to any one research or drug discovery project and are typically deployed across multiple projects.
+As such, we do not provide financial information regarding the costs incurred for early stage pre-clinical and drug discovery programs on a program-specific basis prior to the clinical development stage.
+Our development and compound supply expenses incurred under the Janssen License and Collaboration Agreement are included in pre-clinical and drug discovery research expense.
+We initiated a Phase 1 clinical study of PTG-300 during the second quarter of 2017.
+We have presented separately in the table below costs associated with the PTG-300 program beginning in June 2017.

-The following table shows our research and development expenses incurred during the respective periods:
+The following table summarizes our research and development expenses incurred during the respective periods (in thousands):

-Three Months Ended September 30 hs Ended per 30, 2016 2015 2016 2015 (In thousands) Clinical development expense - PTG 100 \$ 3,447 \$ - \$11,321 \$ - Discovery research expense 2,325 3,285 6,849 7,975 Less: Reimbursement of expenses under grants and incentives (211) (127) (1,288) (337) Total research and development expenses \$ 5,561 \$ 3,158 \$16,882 \$7,638
+Three Mon Septem nths Ended mber 30, 2017 2016 2017 2016 Clinical and development expense - PTG 100 \$ 6,177 \$ 3,447 \$ 20,261 \$ 11,071 Clinical and development expense - PTG 300 1,505 2,035 Pre-clinical and drug discovery research expense 3,977 2,325 12,902 6,849 Milestone payment obligation to former collaboration partner 250 250 Less: Reimbursement of expenses under grants and incentives (491) (211) (991) (1,288) Total research and development expenses \$ 11,168 \$ 5,561 \$ 34,457 \$ 16,882